JMC1027/Python/README.md

 # Python_New

- Here are spme of my Python Projects.
+ Here are some of my Python Projects.
 They utilize various moduels such as tkinter and sqlite3